-The characterization of such interference by separate measurements requires four different types of measurement for crosstalk (see Figure 22).
-In each case, the maximum level of interference in one channel should not exceed -63 dBm0p when signalling (10 Hz signal with a 50/50 duty ratio to simulate dial pulsing) is active simultaneously on all other channels.
+The characterization of such interference by separate measurements requires four different types of measurement for crosstalk (see Figure 22/G.712).
+In each case the maximum level of interference in one channel should not exceed -63 dBm0p when signalling (10 Hz with 50/50 duty ratio) is active simultaneously on all other channels.

-Figure 22/G.712 - Measurement of signalling interference contributions
+Measurement of signalling interference contributions